TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 The States That Hurt the Most

-Virginia SB 1339 (effective January 1, 2026) requires honoring text opt-out commands for a full 10 years.
-If a Virginia consumer texted STOP to a previous number you used in 2026, you must still suppress that consumer in 2036.
+Virginia SB 1339 (effective January 2026) requires honoring text opt-outs for 10 years.
+A STOP request in 2026 must still be suppressed in 2036.

 How to Handle the State Patchwork